Pieter-Cawood/M-TA-Prioritized-MAPD/README.md

 # M-TA-Prioritized-MAPD
 Multi-Agent Pickup and Delivery

 Implementation of the [TA-Prioritized](https://dl.acm.org/doi/10.5555/3306127.3331816) algorithm with a modified deadlock avoidance method for a significant improvement of the larger instances' makespans.
+This implementation does not compute the solution for the travelling salesman problem, but instead loads the solution provided by the author.